eslint/rfcs/designs/2021-init-command-eslint-cli/README.md

   - `shelljs`

 It was almost done: [aladdin-add/eslint-create](https://github.com/aladdin-add/eslint-create).
-I will transfer the repo to the eslint group later.
+I will make a PR once the official repo is created later.

 ### Remove eslint auto-config